 Sunday market in Brest

-It was a Sunday when we visited Brest.
+It was a Sunday when we visited Brest during our cruise on Oceania Riviera.
 We took the shuttle from the ship into the town and were surprised to see how quiet the roads were.
 Then we found out that little, if anything is open on a Sunday!
 We were dropped adjacent to the Square Mathon which is a nice place to stroll around.
 A little way along we found, quite by chance, the local Sunday market.
 This is obviously where the local residents come to buy their fruit, vegetables and other items.
 Although it was late in the morning there were still stalls to wander around and tasters available from the very friendly stallholders.
 It was a shame that we could visit some of the sites such as the maritime/naval museum – but perhaps that is something for another day.

 Nearby lighthouse